 Lamu’s Man with the Megaphone

-Step off the boat from mainland Kenya onto Lamu Island, and you might feel like you entered another century.
+Step off the boat to Lamu Island, and you’ll witness a unique part of Kenyan culture.
 Lamu’s Old Town is a UNESCO World Heritage Centre and home to about 25,000 people.
 It’s considered the best-preserved Swahili settlement in East Africa, with a port that’s been moving goods through the continent for 600 years.
 People use donkeys more than cars to navigate Lamu’s narrow alleyways, textile shops and tree-shaded squares.

 61-year old Shee was born and raised in Lamu, and when he began working as a town crier in 2006, he relished that he could spread messages to his community so effectively, as they sat for tea in Lamu’s leafy town square or congregated at the seafront.
 He is a pivotal piece of Lamu’s culture: The island’s older residents don’t rely on radios or television — let alone smartphones — to hear the news.
 They rely on Shee.